Code-Institute-Submissions/hhs/README.md

 ### Home

 Once I had created the header and footer this was my framework for all pages.
-I felt that the home page didn't 'shout' out what the company, so that is why I decided to add an image of security products directly below the header, followed by brief description of our business.
+I felt that the home page didn't 'shout' out what the company done, so that is why I decided to add an image of security products directly below the header, followed by a brief description of our business.

 ### Services